JBIG2: Text image data

 Text coding is based on the nature of human visual interpretation.
 A human observer cannot tell the difference between two instances of the same characters in a bi-level image even though they may not exactly match pixel by pixel.
 Therefore, only the bitmap of one representative character instance needs to be coded instead of coding the bitmaps of each occurrence of the same character individually.
 For each character instance, the coded instance of the character is then stored into a "symbol dictionary".
 There are two encoding methods for text image data: pattern matching and substitution (PM&S) and soft pattern matching (SPM).

 Pattern matching and substitution (PM&S) is the more classic coding method.
 The encoder performs image segmentation to isolate character-sized chunks.
 For each individual chunk, the encoder looks for a match in the bitmap dictionary.
 If a match exists, we code an index of the corresponding representative bitmap in the dictionary and the position of the character on the page.
 The position is usually relative to another previously coded character.
 If a match is not found, the segmented pixel block is coded directly and added into the dictionary.
 Typical procedures of pattern matching and substitution algorithm are displayed in the left block diagram of the figure above.
 Although the method of PM&S can achieve outstanding compression, substitution errors could be made during the process if the image resolution is low.

 JBIG2 improves on PM&S with optional soft pattern matching (SPM).
-The same segmentation and searching is performed, but for each found match, the encoder saves not only the corresponding dictinary entry, but also refinement data describing the difference between the actual chunk and the dictinary chunk.
+The same segmentation and searching is performed, but for each found match, the encoder saves not only the corresponding dictionary entry, but also refinement data describing the difference between the actual chunk and the dictionary chunk.
 Doing so greatly reduces substitution errors.
-Since the dictionary match requires that the actual character and the dictinary character are highly similar, SPM only adds a tiny amount of data.
+Since the dictionary match requires that the actual character and the dictionary character are highly similar, SPM only adds a tiny amount of data.